-A Leading Music Publishing Company Harnesses Metadata to Streamline Music Publishing Royalty Matching and Payments
+A Leading Music Publishing Company Improves Metadata to Streamline Tracking and Artist Royalty Payments

-The authoritative metadata system across multiple global sites improves artist/royalty reconciliation.
+An authoritative metadata system across multiple sites improves artist royalty reconciliation

-The client is one of the leading music publishing companies globally.
-With a catalog of more than three million songs, they are responsible for ensuring artists receive payment when their compositions are used commercially.
+The client is one of the leading music publishing companies.
+With a catalog of many million songs, they are responsible for ensuring artists receive payment when their compositions are used commercially.

-Ness designed a new system to ingest high amounts of diverse data from different external data sources like Apple, Spotify, TikTok, and YouTube, creating a unified model for the business that is an authoritative source of recording metadata.
-Ness led the initial assessment of existing data systems to identify gaps in the existing data model and to determine external data sources from which data must be ingested.
+Ness designed a new system to ingest high amounts of diverse data from different external data sources into a unified model for the business that consolidates existing systems into an authoritative source of recording metadata.

-In the last 12 months, metadata volume increased exponentially from 500,000 records to more than 100 million records—through ingestion from just one external data source (Apple).
-Currently, this new system is being integrated with various business applications, and its impact on royalty payments can be assessed by the end of 2022.
+In the last 12 months, metadata volume has increased from 500,000 records to more than 100 million records—through ingestion from just one external data source.